haubna/PhysicsMod/README.md

 You will need to create a __RagdollHook__ and add it via __RagdollMapper.addHook(RagdollHook)__.
 A ragdoll hook example can be found in this repo.

 ## RagdollHook
-***filterCuboidsFromEntities*** is to filter excessive cubes from the model that can get create through some feature overlays in Minecraft and would cause multiple cube drops of the same model.
+***filterCuboidsFromEntities*** is to filter excessive cubes from the model that can get created through some feature overlays in Minecraft and would cause multiple cube drops of the same model.

 ***map*** is needed to create the connections between the cubes.
 If you are not sure which cubes should get connected you can get some info via __RagdollMapper.printModelParts(model)__.